ambr3/-Ambr3Calendar/README.md

 A privacy-first, open-source calendar web app.
 All data stays on your device — no servers, no accounts, no tracking.

 Why PWA?
-I hate loads of installed apps on my phone, That simple
+I hate loads of installed apps on my phone, that simple.

 Why make this?
-I dont use Caendars to store anything on my phone, but somtimes it just nice to know where a date lands on a day when plan planning things.
+I dont use Calendars to store anything on my phone, but somtimes it just nice to know where a date lands on a day when plan planning things.
 Also added some important dates for extra info.

 ## Features